What Do You See in Common? Learning Hierarchical Prototypes over Tree-of-Life to Discover Evolutionary Traits: Abstract

 \section{Abstract}

 A grand challenge in biology is to discover evolutionary traits---features of organisms common to a group of species with a shared ancestor in the tree of life (also referred to as phylogenetic tree).
 With the growing availability of image repositories in biology, there is a tremendous opportunity to discover evolutionary traits directly from images in the form of a hierarchy of prototypes.
-However, current prototype-based methods are mostly designed to operate over a flat structure of classes and face several challenges in discovering hierarchical prototypes, including the issue of learning over-specific features at internal nodes.
+However, current prototype-based methods are mostly designed to operate over a flat structure of classes and face several challenges in discovering hierarchical prototypes, including the issue of learning over-specific prototypes at internal nodes.
 To overcome these challenges, we introduce the framework of \textbf{H}ierarchy aligned \textbf{Com}monality through \textbf{P}rototypical \textbf{Net}works \textbf{(\proposed{})}.
-We empirically show that \proposed{} learns prototypes that are accurate, semantically consistent, and generalizable to unseen species in comparison to baselines on birds, butterflies, and fishes datasets. \footnote{The code and datasets are available at \url{https://github.com/Imageomics/HComPNet}.}
+The key novelties in \proposed{} include a novel \textit{over-specificity loss} to avoid learning over-specific prototypes, a novel \textit{discriminative loss} to ensure prototypes at an internal node are absent in the contrasting set of species with different ancestry, and a novel \textit{masking module} to allow for the exclusion of over-specific prototypes at higher levels of the tree without hampering classification performance.
+We empirically show that \proposed{} learns prototypes that are accurate, semantically consistent, and generalizable to unseen species in comparison to baselines.
+Our code is publicly accessible at Imageomics Institute Github site: \url{https://github.com/Imageomics/HComPNet}.

 \addtocontents{toc}{ }